heximer/heximer.github.io/_team/john-ohsner.md

 John coordinates his work with other tax and legal professionals to administer different programs for brokerage, retirement, estate and trust accounts.
 John is a subject matter expert about Safe Havens and he contributes to the Project Dream Chaser research platform.
 John is a fee only fiduciary with leading tools for clients like Heximer Mobile.

 John promotes continuing education and offers internship opportunities with different schools.
-John is a member of the CFA Society of Columbus, the Columbus Estate Planning Council, and The Wellington School’s Alumni Association.